jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 Alice is 28.
 What is her predicted max heart rate?

-Our equation expresses the _conditional expected value_ of MHR, given a specific value of age:
+Our equation expresses the _conditional expected value_ of MHR, given a known value of age:

 $$
 \mbox{E(MHR | Age)} = 208 - 0.7 \cdot 28 = 188.4
 $$

+This is our best guess without actually putting Alice on a treadmill test until she vomits.

 Summarizing a trend